noisyboy/Ano-form/README.md

 [![css](https://img.shields.io/badge/code-php-informational?style=flat&logo=php&logoColor=blue&color=black)]()

 # Description

-> 'Host this directory on a simple php server.
+> Host this directory on a simple php server.

   A dashboard file will we created after submitting first form in order to list out the feedbacks.

   The dashboard shows the information about the user's IP,User-Agent and the date-time of submission.

-  The dashboard is located in the "/dash" directory in the root directory of the server.'
+  The dashboard is located in the "/dash" directory in the root directory of the server.